wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 cards.insertAdjacentHTML('afterbegin', generatePlayerCard("snickers", 12, 150));
 ```

-And then you could just call that multiple times, but passing different arguments to generatePlayerCard.
+And then you could just call that multiple times, but passing different arguments to `generatePlayerCards`.

 Let's stick with the method you already have.